Water adventures around Calgary are easy to find.

 Rafting & Floating Bow River

 Through Calgary’s Paddle Station on the Bow, you can rent rafts big enough for groups of people or couples, kayaks, and SUPs.
-They don’t have shuttles but can take your equipment from you at specified endpoints where you’ll need to park a second vehicle, and they can inflate/deflate your inflatables for you.
+Take your equipment to the specified endpoints where you’ll need to park a second vehicle, and they can inflate/deflate your inflatables for you.

 - The Paddle Station — Types of Rentals: rafts, kayaks, SUPs